-Reports are to be made immediately to the Department of Public Safety for the purpose of distributing a potential timely warning notice and for disclosure in the annual crime statistics.
-When the incident is an emergency and requires a law enforcement response, the Department of Public Safety will notify the Orangeburg Department of Public Safety to respond.
+Reports must be submitted promptly to the Department of Public Safety to facilitate the distribution a timely warning notice or an emergency notification, and for inclusion in the annual crime statistics.
+In cases where the incident is an emergency necessitating a law enforcement response, the Department of Public Safety will immediately dispatch officers to take action.